 Jean Baptiste Jules Bernadotte, 1763-1844, was a French general who became King Karl XIV John of Sweden and Norway.
 The youngest son of a French lawyer, Bernadotte joined the French army in 1780, becoming an officer in 1792, during the French Revolution.
 Recognising his brilliance in the field, the Emperor Napoleon eventually elevated him to the rank of prince.
 In Sweden, where Gustav IV had abdicated (1809) and been succeeded by the childless Karl XIII, Napoleon supported Bernadotte as heir to the throne.
 In August 1810, he was elected crown prince as Karl John.
 In 1813 he joined the allies against Napoleon.

-+ [p.
-162] "Constable Visit had told him the meek would inherit [the world], [...]"
+- [p.
+162] "What a mess the world was in, Vimes reflected.
+Constable Visit had told him the meek would inherit it, [...]"

 Another parallel between Omnianism and Christianity.
 See Matthew 5:5.